Nana Asaase: Education

 For his secondary education, Nana Asaase attended St. Augustine's College, Cape Coast.
-In 2010, he was awarded a bachelor's degree in Arts and history from the University of Ghana, Legon.
+In 2010, he was awarded a bachelor's degree in English and History from the University of Ghana, Legon.

 Career

 He was a public relations assistant at Saatchi & Saatchi from 2010 to 2011.
-In 2011, he became the public relations executive at Global Media Alliance for a year and is currently a literary couch at Asaase Inscription.
+In 2011, he became the public relations executive at Global Media Alliance for a year and is currently a literary coach at Asaase Inscription.
+As of December 2022, he was serving his second term as the Secretary of the Ghana National Folklore Board's governing board.
+He holds the Digital Reading ambassadorial role for the Ghana Library App.